KimbleKe/AlgorithmsAndCodingChallenges/CodingChallengeSolutions/OddOccurrencesInArray/readme.md

+Problem: find value that occurs in odd number of elements.

 Problem Statement
 Given a non-empty array of integers where every element appears an even number of times except for one, find that unique element.